Tdoggie/phase-1-project/README.md

 This dataset serves as a reliable source for identifying aviation risk factors and informing strategic decisions.

+## 🔍 Methodology: Approach to Airplane Risk Analysis

+To ensure a **thorough and accurate** assessment of airplane risk, this notebook will follow a structured approach:

+*1️⃣ Data Exploration*
+- Dataset loading to aid examination of its structure, column names, and data types.
+- Identification of missing values and inconsistencies within the dataset.
+- Computation of initial descriptive statistics to gain an overview of key attributes.

+*2️⃣ Data Cleaning*
+- Handling of missing values through imputation or removal where necessary.
+- Standardization of data formats and correction of inconsistencies.
+- Filtering of records to retain only relevant data for meaningful analysis.

+*3️⃣ Data Visualization & Analysis*
+- Generation of visual representations to explore patterns and trends in the data.
+- Examination of relationships between variables to uncover potential insights.

+*4️⃣ Business Recommendations*
+- Provision of data-driven recommendations informed by identified trends.
+- Summarization of findings based on the conducted analysis.

 ## 📈 Key Visualizations

 Below are three critical visualizations that provide insights into accident trends and risk factors: